Disorder-induced damping of spin excitations in Cr-doped BaFe$_2$As$_2$: Experimental Methods

 The function that is responsible for the crossover between the curves is described in equation \ref{eq:crossover}, where $\omega_{1,2}$ is the crossover position in transferred energy $E$ and $\Gamma_{1,2}$ determines the width of the crossover region.

 Using this function to subtract the fluorescence contribution allows us to have a longer zero line in energy loss for the resulting quasi-elastic plus magnon spectra, improving the fitting quality evaluation, such as residuals.
-To fit the quasi-elastic plus magnon resulting spectra, we use a model composed of two resolution-defined width Gaussians for the elastic line and phonon peak, one asymmetric Lorentzian for the magnon peak, and a Gaussian for the secondary magnon peak.
+To fit the quasi-elastic plus magnon resulting spectra, we use a model composed of two resolution-defined width Gaussians for the elastic line and phonon peak, one damped harmonic oscillator for the magnon peak, and a Gaussian for the secondary magnon peak.

 In Figs. \ref{fig:BFA100}-\ref{fig:8Crfit} is possible to see all the resulting quasi-elastic spectra and their respective fittings, with all included contributions.
 The total fitting is the red line and the shaded regions are the fitting contributions, including the elastic line, phonon, main magnon, and secondary magnon peak, shown as pink, green, blue, and orange areas, respectively.
 We can observe the quality of the fitting when the background is properly subtracted, making the need for an additional magnetic peak evident.
+The result phonon is momentum and sample independent, with energy loss of 19(2) meV.

 Figure \ref{fig:magnonsfit} shows the trend of the fitted main magnon peak, normalized by the fitted intensity $I_0$.
-An offset is included to make the trend more evident, and the magnon propagation frequency (fitted peak maximum) is marked by a red dot for each momentum.
+An offset is included to make the trend more evident, and the peak energy of the magnetic excitation $\omega_\text{peak}$ is marked by a red dot for each momentum.
 We can observe the dispersion and shape of the fitted magnon as a function of momentum, direction, and doping.

-Figure \ref{fig:2ndmag} shows the dispersion of the propagation frequency $\omega0$ of the second magnon peak, with clear momentum dependence where its contribution is significant (orange peaks in Figs. \ref{fig:BFA100}-\ref{fig:8Crfit}).
+Figure \ref{fig:2ndmag} shows the dispersion of the bare frequency $\omega0$ associated with the second magnon peak, with clear momentum dependence where its contribution is significant (orange peaks in Figs. \ref{fig:BFA100}-\ref{fig:8Crfit}).
 The Cr$8.5\%$ data was omitted due to negligible relevance.
-The peak’s dispersion at higher $\mathbf{q}$ follows approximately twice the main magnon energy $\omega_0$ (red line), supporting its assignment as a bimagnon excitation.
+At higher $\mathbf{q}$, the dispersion of this secondary peak follows approximately twice the main magnon energy (red line), supporting its identification as a bimagnon excitation.

+Figure \ref{fig:1mag_trend} shows the trends of the peak energy of the magnetic excitation $\omega_\text{peak}$, bare frequency $\omega_0$, and damping coefficient $\gamma$ for all the samples when the spectra are fitted using a single-magnon model.
+Under this constraint, the damping regime of Cr$3.5\%$ is closer to that of Cr$8.5\%$, which is qualitatively different from what is observed from the raw data.
+Another key difference is that the softening in the Cr$3.5\%$ sample becomes more anisotropic, resembling the behavior previously reported for Mn$8\%$.

 \FloatBarrier

 \twocolumngrid